shivamvegad109/llm_querybot/README.md

 # Blog Generator

-This is a web application built with Streamlit that allows users to generate blog content using the LLama 2 language model.
+This is a web application built with Streamlit that allows users to generate blog content using the LLama model.

 Python 3.12.2